Mo3he/Axis_Cam_Tailscale/README.md

 ## Updating Tailscale version

-The eap files will be updated from time to time and simply installing the new version over the old will update all files.
+The eap files will be auto built and released every Monday if there is a new version and simply installing the new version over the old will update all files.

 It's also possible to build and use a locally built image as all necesary files are provided.